Past GeoHab Conferences

 - Linking geology and biology – new developments in the use of proxies for ecosystem characterization

-- Acoustic and statistical methods for substrate and biota classification and modelling
+- Acoustic and statistical methods for substrate and biota classification and modeling

 - Arctic habitats and climate change